Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Truncated -differential distinguisher methodology

-By Lemmas~\ref{key-ind} to~\ref{mul-ind}, this probability remains unchanged across the key addition and linear layer in the first round.
+By Lemma~\ref{structural-preservation}, this probability remains unchanged across the key addition and linear layer in the first round.
 From the second round onward, we apply standard differential trail propagation techniques.
 In the next section, we demonstrate this model through a concrete example.